Mycorrhizal Fungi

 The best time to apply mycorrhizal inoculant is at the plant production stage, but since your plants probably didn’t have that done, the next best time is at planting/seeding/sodding.
 This will promote contact between the fungi and plant roots.

 Rub the product directly on the root ball if possible, or sprinkle in the planting hole.
-You can also mix the powder with water and apply the liquid.
+You can also mix the powder with tepid water and apply the liquid.
 Bare roots can be dipped into the liquid.
 For seed, mix the dry powder with the seed before spreading.
 For sod, sprinkle it dry or spray the liquid on the soil right before laying the sod, or even better, right on the bottom of the sod (I know that can be time-consuming).
 You could spray it on after as well.

 The other choice would be to apply the mycorrhizal fungi products to existing landscapes.
 For trees and shrub beds, grab a garden fork and poke a lot of holes around the feeder root zone, away from the trunk.
 This will help both powder or liquid to enter the soil and get to where it’s needed.